 Coral Alejandra Moore (she/her), Editor

 Coral Moore has always been the kind of girl who makes up stories.
 Fortunately, she never grew out of that.
 She writes character driven fiction, and enjoys conversations about genetics and microbiology as much as those about vampires and werewolves.
 She has an MFA in Writing from Albertus Magnus College and is an alum of Viable Paradise XVII.
 She has been published by Lightspeed Magazine, Diabolical Plots, and Mermaids Monthly.
 She loves aquariums, rides a motorcycle, and thinks there is little better than a good cup of coffee.
 In her most recent venture she is the co-editor and co-publisher of Constelación Magazine, a bilingual speculative fiction magazine publishing stories in Spanish and English.
 Find her online at: https://linktr.ee/Coralm

 Justine is an author, musician, educator, and co-Editor-in-Chief of Solarpunk Magazine in addition to Android Press.
 They're the creative and musical force behind the antifascist neofolk project, Ashera, and she's currently composing and recording a solarpunk album.
-His apocalyptic hopepunk story, "Do Me Out," is forthcoming in Utopia Science Fiction Magazine.
-They have a degree in history from the University of California, Irvine, and are a former high school history, political science, and economic teacher.
-She lives in rural Oregon with her partner, puppies, cats, goats, and beehives.
-He can be found on Twitter @jankwrites.
+Their debut nonfiction work, Solarpunk Witchcraft: A Solarpunk Book of Shadows, is forthcoming in 2024 from Microcosm Publishing.
+They have a degree in history from the University of California, and are a former high school history, political science, and economic teacher.
+She lives in rural Oregon with her partner, puppies, cats, goats, and bunnies.
+They can be found on Twitter @jankwrites.

 Leon Perniciaro (he/him), Editor